Hanchen Cui

 * indicates equal contribution and † indicates joint last author.
 Representative work is highlighted.

-clean-usnob DREAMSTEER: Latent World Models Can Steer VLA Policies During Deployment
+clean-usnob DREAMSTEER: Latent World Models can Steer VLA Policies during Deployment Without Any Finetuning

 Hanchen Cui, Sergio Arnaud, Arjun Majumdar, Daniel Dugas, Elie Aljalbout, Karthik Desingh, Krishna Murthy Jatavallabhula Franziska Meier